hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 #### README files

-After setting up the directory structure it is useful to have a **[README file](https://datamanagement.hms.harvard.edu/readme-files) within your project directory**.
+After setting up the directory structure, it is useful to have a **[README file](https://datamanagement.hms.harvard.edu/readme-files) within your project directory**.
 This is a plain text file containing a short summary about the project and a description of the files/directories found within it.
 An example README is shown below.
 It can also be helpful to include a README within each sub-directory with any information pertaining to the analysis.

 ```
 ## README ##